BryanShubo/Oracle-PLSQL/OracleCoach_SQL.md

 ### LIKE, IS
 ```
 The pattern can contain special pattern-matching characters:

-An underscore (_) in the pattern matches exactly one character (as opposed to one byte in a multibyte character set) in the value.
+An underscore (_) in the pattern matches exactly one character (as opposed to one byte in
+a multibyte character set) in the value.

-A percent sign (%) in the pattern can match zero or more characters (as opposed to bytes in a multibyte character set) in the value.
+A percent sign (%) in the pattern can match zero or more characters (as opposed to bytes in a
+multibyte character set) in the value.
 The pattern '%' cannot match a null.

 IS is used to compare a column with null
 ```

-### Single-row functions--character functions
+### Single-row functions
+1) character functions
 ```
 A single row function acts on one row at a time, and will return a value for each row sent to it as input.
 ```